-There are 2 types of routers
+- There are 2 types of routers.

-static - manually setup and configure the routing table and to specify each route dynamic automatic discovery of routers use information from other routers
+- Static manually setup and configure the routing table and to specify each route.

-3.6.5 Brouters
+- o Dynamic.

+- Automatic discovery of routers.

+- Use information from other routers.

+2.6.5 Routers
-Combine the best qualities of both bridges and routers.

-First, a brouter checks to see if the protocol is routable or non-routable.

-Route selected routable protocols.

-They can bridge non-routable protocols.
+- Combine the best qualities of both bridges and routers. - First, a brouter checks to see if the protocol is routable or non-routable. - Route selected routable protocols. - They can bridge non-routable protocols.
 Like a Bridge, they use the MAC address to forward to destination.
-They act like a router for one protocol and a bridge for all the others.

-More cost effective than individual bridges and routers.

-SO, use a brouter when you have routable and non-routable protocols.
+They act like a router for one protocol and a bridge for all the others. - More cost effective than individual bridges and routers. - SO, use a brouter when you have routable and non-routable protocols.

-3.6.6 Hubs
+2.6.6 Hubs